Protect yourself with the flu vaccine

-It is not too late.
 It is better to have the flu vaccine as soon as it becomes available, usually in October, but it’s always worth getting vaccinated before flu comes around right up until March.

 Read the answers to some common questions about flu and the flu vaccine.